 Pictured above are the laser cut parts for the Sky Bench Windward kit.
 One of the areas I work on when I redo old kit designs like this Windward, the OLY ll and other kits to come, is try hard to reduce the parts count which means quicker building time for you and me.
 Some important changes I made to the Windward is moving the spar back to the high point of the airfoil.
 This requires wider wing sheeting stock, but improves the wing strength and the airfoil.
 The trailing edge was changed from built up 1/16 sheet to Trailing Edge stock which is also more costly than the original kit, but sure reduces building time.
 The original kit didn't have a fuse former, it does now.
 I substituted some balsa fuse parts for plywood parts plus changed the wing dihedral braces to improve strength in critical areas.
 Remember, they used 6 volt winches when the original kit was introduced.
 The wing tip parts are laser cut according to the plan as well the center rib angle template is included.

-All wood parts, hardware, original construction plans, instructions are included.
-The vacuumed formed canopy is not included, but a balsa block is.
+All Laser cut wood parts, original construction plans, instructions are included.
 I hope you builders will reduce the width of the fuse, especially from the wings leading edge (that is where the new former is located) forward to the nose block.
 The wide nose section on the original was due to the large size of radio equipment back then.